 Monitor Size and Resolution

-Theoretically, the philosophy behind both monitor size and resolution is basic: bigger is better.
+In theory, the philosophy behind both monitor size and resolution is pretty simple: bigger is better.
 A larger screen gives you more surface area to display your game, while the resolution determines the detail of that picture.
 The trick is finding the right balance between the two.
 A super high resolution will be wasted on a screen that can’t do it justice, while a lower resolution on a smaller screen will look less distinct and more pixelated.

-Fortunately, there are some hard and fast rules for what resolution should be paired to what screen.
+Fortunately, there are some hard and fast rules for which resolution should be paired to which screen.
 The resolutions available now are pretty vast, but our price range means the options here are pretty limited.
-You won’t find a reliable 1440p 144hz monitor for under $200 for instance.
-Instead, we’ll keep our results narrowed to the FHD resolution that all of our listed monitors support.
+You won’t find a reliable 1440p 144hz monitor for under $200, for instance.
+Instead, we’ll keep our results narrowed to the FHD resolution supported by all of our listed monitors.

-The minimum screen size you’ll want to get for a Full HD monitor is 24″.
-Anything less than that will waste the detail offered.
-Fortunately, we have quite a few on our list.
-The max size you’ll want to get with an FHD resolution is 27″.
-At this point, you start to experience a bit of smudging and imperfection.
-That’s why some manufacturers include technology like HDR.
-But that’s largely an issue for reading and typing and won’t have a major effect for a machine focused on gaming.
+The minimum screen size you’ll want on a Full HD monitor is 24″.
+Anything less than that will waste the potential detail on offer.
+Fortunately, we have quite a range of monitors on our list.
+The maximum size you’ll want to get with an FHD resolution is 27″.
+At this point, you’ll start to see some visual imperfections and smudging, which is why some manufacturers include technology like HDR.
+That being said, this is typically only an issue when reading and typing and won’t have a major effect on a gaming-focused machine.

-If you want to have the most seamless experience when running AAA games, the refresh rate is what you want to look at.
-Panels offer countless refresh rates, but you won’t find a 120Hz monitor here.
-All of the featured monitors on our list clock in at 144, 60, or 75Hz refresh rate.
+If you want to have the most seamless experience when running AAA games, the refresh rate is what you’ll want to pay most attention to.
+Different panels offer countless different refresh rates, but you won’t find a 120Hz monitor here.
+All of the featured monitors on our list clock in at refresh rates of 144, 60, or 75Hz.
 The refresh rate tells you how quickly the screen refreshes, and that can have a major effect on performance for pro gamers.
-The faster the refresh rate is, the more organically the screen reacts to your input and the more easily you can adapt to changing circumstances.
-It’s integral to situational awareness in high intensity multiplayer matches, and it can increase immersion even in single player.
+The faster the refresh rate, the more organically the screen reacts to your input and the more easily you can adapt to changing circumstances in-game.
+It’s therefore integral to situational awareness in high-intensity multiplayer matches, and it can increase immersion even in single-player games.

 Another factor that limits the upper potential of a monitor’s refresh rate is the response time.
 This refers to how long it takes for a pixel on the screen to change from one color to another.
 Naturally, these two factors are incredibly interdependent on one another.
-Different monitors come with different response time.
-While some monitors feature speeds up to 1 to 2ms response time, there are slower monitors with up to 20ms.
-The monitors on our list promise a response time of 1 or 4 milliseconds.
-While this likely won’t mean much to you unless you really want to dig into the specs, and the general refresh rate can generally offer enough insight, it’s worth digging into if you really want to evaluate the specs up close.
+Different monitors come with different response times.
+While some monitors feature response times of 1-2ms, there are slower monitors with response times up to 20ms.
+The monitors on our list promise a response time of 1-4 milliseconds.
+While this likely won’t mean much to you unless you really want to dig into the specs, and the refresh rate can generally offer enough insight, it’s worth digging into if you really want to evaluate the specs up close.

 New PC gamers often make the mistake of failing to find balance in their builds, and they’re often left with monitors that greatly outmatch their GPUs or those that simply can’t keep up.
-The monitors on our list represent a good balance for entry level and even mid-range machines.
-They are easy to use and come with many beneficial gaming features.
+The monitors on our list represent a good balance for entry-level and even mid-range machines.
+They are easy to use and come with many features beneficial to gaming.

-They’re a versatile set of displays that offer a decent variety of features and significantly better performance than you’d find even a few years ago.
+These are a versatile set of displays that offer a decent variety of features and significantly better performance than you’d find on monitors from even just a few years ago.
 For the majority of gamers, they’re a sensible alternative to the extravagant luxury monitors that occupy the upper echelon of the market.If you liked our article on gaming monitors under $200, please share and comment below what your favorite product is.